Mxolisi619/task-manager-admin-python/README.md

 # How to Run
 Link to repo : https://github.com/Mxolisi619/task-manager-admin-python

-Run the program:
+Run the program: python task_manager.py
-python task_manager.py

 Make sure user.txt and tasks.txt are in the same directory (these files will be created on first use if not present).

-Example Usernames (for Testing)
+Example Usernames (for Testing):

-Username: admin
+- Username: admin

-Password: Admin@123 (or whatever you set)
+- Password: Admin@123 (or whatever you set)

 Skills Demonstrated
 - Python CLI interaction